-So, if you’re in Canterbury and PrEP is something you want to learn more about, we’d love to see you at Pegasus Arms on Tuesday, June 27th.
+So, if you’re near Wellington and PrEP is something you want to learn more about, we’d love to see you at S&M's on November 16th.
 We'd really like to get an ideas of numbers beforehand, so if you're attending or thinking of attending, please let us know on the Facebook event page!

 If you can’t make it to the community forum - find out more about PrEP and Ending HIV by following us on Facebook for updates.